 The below right picture is near the Dead Point, where two bars highlighted in red are nearly parallel:

-This solution for my Klann Ver 1 simply blocked the joint from flipping by the addition of a red LEGO beam:
+The following solution for Klann Ver 1 blocked the joint from flipping with the addition of a 2-hole red LEGO beam:

 Dead-Points are also know as "change points", which all Parallelogram linkages have:

 As shown below, Strandbeest has (nearly) a parallelogram linkage in the center of the mechanism, and its knee joint can also flip:

 Strider's knee joint also has a potential dead point.
 As you can see below, Strider's Ver 2's knee joint hyper-extends inward during the weight-bearing phase of the crank's rotation, but the more important angle to consider is between the Rocker and the Coupler bars.
 While 136 degrees is much less than 180 degrees, if enough weight is added to the robot then the crank's joint can be pushed up and to the right, increasing the angle to 180 degrees and causing the knee joint to flip and then lock (see further down).

 Below shows how we prevent knee joint flipping, viewed from the bottom of the robot:

 Strider Ver 3's angle between the Rocker and Coupler is smaller than Ver 2's, and therefore its knee joint has less of a tendency to flip:

 However, adding enough weight to the robot could still cause the joint flip.
 Therefore, Strider Ver 3 uses blue LEGO pins to limit knee hyper-extension: